WikimapsAtlas/WikimapsAtlas-generator/README.md

 <img src="http://i.stack.imgur.com/Vc0qK.png" width="300" float="center">

 as well as constitutives components (raster, topojson) and derivated variations (jpg, png, svg).

+You can produce atlas-type maps for all major countries by running :

+    bash ./script/world_atlas_generator.bash  # may take a dozen of hours !

+You can custom the overall style by editing `./js/wikiatlas.js`'s "CSS MODULE", and `./01_topography/` relative color ramps.

 ## Installation (100%)
 Under the hood are `gdal`, `nodejs`'s modules `topojson` and `jsdom`, and `d3js`.